Warsaw court bans far-right march, nationalists plan appeal

 Independence March organization head Robert Bakiewicz called the ruling “shameful” and said his organization would appeal and that “the march will take place."

 The Nov.
-11 national holiday marks when Poland regained its sovereignty after World War I.
+11 national holiday marks Poland regaining its independence after World War I.

-It's only in recent years that nationalist groups have turned out in large numbers to overshadow commemorations with marches that have turned violent at times.
-Some participants have voiced white supremacist and anti-Semitic ideas in the past.
+It's only in recent years that nationalist groups have turned out in large numbers to overshadow commemorations with marches that have turned violent and during which some participants have voiced white supremacist and anti-Semitic ideas.

 At last year's march, police used tear gas and rubber bullets in clashes with far-right supporters.
 The march had taken place despite a ban on public gatherings due to the pandemic.

-Poland’s right-wing government has promoted and even taken part the march and has shown tacit acceptance of far-right groups ever since it took power in 2015.
+Poland’s right-wing government has generally shown acceptance of far-right groups since it took power in 2015.

 Two groups led by Bakiewicz, the Independence March Association and the National Guard, received 3 million zlotys ($755,000; 650,000 euros) in funds from a state body earlier this year.